mozilla/application-services/components/sync_manager/README.md

 crate that doesn't fit well in any other place.
 For example, each application should have a single "device record" which describes the app and not individual stores.
-There's also the concept of "commands" which are sent to a device, and then delgated to the correct store - those concepts are implemented in this crate.
+There's also the concept of "commands" which are sent to a device, and then delegated to the correct store - those concepts are implemented in this crate.

 ## Other notes: